Detection sensitivity enhancement of magnon Kerr nonlinearity in cavity magnonics induced by coherent perfect absorption: The Model

 with the frequency shift $\Delta_K=2K_1\langle b_1^\dag b_1\rangle$ of the magnon mode $b_1$, where the mean-field approximation $b_1^{\dag}b_1b_1^{\dag}b_1\approx 2\langle b_1^\dag b_1\rangle b_1^\dag b_1$ has been used~\cite{Wang18,Zhang-China-19}.

-When the magnon frequency shift $\Delta_K$ is comparable to (or larger than) the linewidths $\Gamma$ of the peaks in the transmission spectrum of the cavity (i.e., $\Delta_K\geq \Gamma$), the MKN can be probed by measuring the transmission spectrum of the cavity~\cite{Wang16,Zhang-China-19,Wang18,Shen22,Hyde18,Pan22,Nair21,Shen21,Nair20,Bi21,Kong19}.
+When the magnon frequency shift $\Delta_K$ is comparable to (or larger than) the linewidths $\Gamma$ of the peaks in the transmission spectrum of the cavity (i.e., $\Delta_K\geq \Gamma$), the MKN can be probed by measuring the transmission spectrum of the cavity~\cite{Wang16,Zhang-China-19,Wang18,Shen22,Nair21,Shen21,Nair20,Bi21,Kong19}, where the linewidths are comparable to the decay rates of cavity mode and magnon modes.
 However, in the case of $\Delta_K \ll \Gamma$, it is difficult to probe the MKN in this way~\cite{Haigh15,Yao17}.
-For measuring the magnon frequency shift $\Delta_K$ in this circumstance, we feed two input fields $a_1^{\rm (in)}$ and $a_2^{\rm (in)}$ with same frequency $\omega_p$ into the microwave cavity via ports 1 and 2, respectively.
+For measuring the magnon frequency shift $\Delta_K$ in this circumstance, we feed two weak input fields $a_1^{\rm (in)}$ and $a_2^{\rm (in)}$ with same frequency $\omega_p$ into the microwave cavity via ports 1 and 2, respectively.
 Using the input-output formalism~\cite{Walls94}, we get the equations of motion of the cavity-magnon system as follows: